zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## I. Lab Mission and Philosophy

 ### A. Research Mission
-Our laboratory studies Neglected Tropical Diseases (NTDs) caused by helminths (parasitic worms).
-The central ambition of our laboratory is to combine molecular biology, genetics, and computational approaches to improve our understanding of parasite biology and our ability to treat globally important human and animal parasitic infections.
+The central ambition of our laboratory is to combine molecular biology, genetics, and computational approaches to improve our understanding of helminth (parasitic worm) biology and our ability to treat globally important human and animal parasitic infections.
 This includes discovering new drug targets, elucidating mechanisms of drug resistance, and developing new tools for parasite manipulation.
-Our work primarily involves the direct study of helminths, including mosquito-borne and soil-transmitted filarial nematode parasites (e.g., *Brugia malayi*).
+Our work involves the direct study of mosquito-borne and soil-transmitted nematode parasites.
 To complement these efforts, we also exploit the experimental tractability of the model nematode *Caenorhabditis elegans*.
 We will strive to place all of our work in the context of a growing appreciation for and understanding of parasite genetic diversity.

-### B. Philosophy and Mentorship
+### B. Philosophy

-We look to recruit lab members who share our scientific curiosity and who wish to challenge themselves as they grow their scientific independence.
-We welcome students and trainees from a variety of training backgrounds and with different career ambitions.
+We look to recruit individuals who share our curiosity and who wish to challenge themselves as they grow their scientific independence.
+We welcome students and trainees from a variety of backgrounds and with different career ambitions.
 I take my role as a mentor and advisor very seriously and it is therefore important to me that all members of the lab: (1) remain excited about the science we do, (2) challenge themselves to improve their base of knowledge and technical skills, and (3) engage in meaningful self-reflection about their progress and goals.
-We will hold weekly lab meetings as a springboard for open and critical scientific exchange.
-I will also schedule regular individual meetings with every member of the lab so that we can discuss research progress and whatever else that may arise.
-Career development is a multi-faceted endeavor.
-Where I am positioned to do so, I will identify or help create opportunities that relate to the career aspirations of individual lab members.
-I will work with trainees to help them hone their scientific writing and communication skills.
-This will occur through the drafting of manuscripts, as well as the attendance of relevant conferences that provide opportunities to professionally network.
-Once lab members have a firm grasp of their primary research projects, I will often encourage them to move out of their comfort zones.
-For many, this may mean achieving fluency in a programming language (e.g., R or Python) useful to their research and future.
-Lab members should also seek to make use of the expertise of the broader lab and university community.
-In general, your resources should include a wide network of peers and mentors.
-Foster relationships with others in your same position and those that are willing to offer advice.
-It is critical in science to foster your own support network of people you trust, are inspired by, and that have expertise you don’t yet have.

 **Axioms:** Borrowing from Federico Ardila-Mantilla, we build our lab upon these axioms: